Alvor1991/PP2-Online-Quiz/README.md

 ### Accessibility

-* Used Lighthouse in Chrome DevTools to confirm that colours and fonts used throughout the website are easy to read and accessible.
+* Used Lighthouse in Chrome DevTools to confirm that colors and fonts used are easy to read and accessible.

-* Lighthouse reports

     ![Lighthouse report for website](assets/readme-files/lighthouse-report.png)